-A sediment sample field duplicate was collected in Santa Clara County on July 22, 2020 and evaluated for precision.
-The field duplicate sample and corresponding RPDs are shown in Table 9.
+A sediment sample field duplicate was collected in Alameda County on June 23, 2021 and evaluated for precision.
+The field duplicate sample and corresponding RPDs are shown in Table 8.
 Due to the variability in reporting limits, values less than the RL were not evaluated for RPD.
-The measured concentrations of a majority of analytes from the original and duplicate samples were below the method detection limit and therefore reported as "ND".
-As a result, the RPDs were non-calculable.
-Analytes that exceeded their MQO and were flagged were small pebbles (4 to <8 mm), lead, and three polycyclic aromatic hydrocarbons (PAHs; fluoranthene, phenanthrene, and pyrene).
+The measured concentrations of many of the analytes from the original and duplicate samples were below the method detection limit and therefore reported as "ND".
+As a result, the RPDs were non-calculable for these analytes.
+Analytes that exceeded their MQO and were flagged were granules (2.0 to <4.0 mm), small pebbles (4 to <8 mm), medium pebbles (8 to <16 mm), lead, TOC, fluoranthene, phenanthrene, and pyrene.
+This list is comparable to past years' results.